ayushfreak/microkit/README.md

 ### Features and Constraints

   - If data is in string format it is considered as a message and data key is left empty.
-  - Data can be either a Python Dictionary or a Python List.
+  - Data can be either a Python Dictionary or a Python List not even in JSON Format
   - All named arguments provided by the flask response class can be passed here.